 I believe, deep down, that I am hard-wired to be a nudist.
 There are times, whether in nature, at a social gathering, or on a city street, when I think, “This moment would be perfect, if only I were naked.”
 Being dressed can actually make me somewhat claustrophobic.
 Society has trained me to overcome the urge to rip off my clothing in most situations, but the feeling is real.

 One of those perfect moments when the desire to be nude and the option of being nude coincide.
 Croatia, 2018.

 I describe myself as a “nudist,” not as a “naturist.”
 When discussing the importance of nudity in my life, I want to be as clear as possible.
 There can be no misunderstanding that a nudist is one who likes being nude, whereas I think the word naturist smacks of obfuscation.
 It is too often confused with “naturalist.”
 Even when correctly understood, it conveys an image of communing nude with nature in unspoiled surroundings.
 That may be an apt description of many who call themselves naturists, but I am a city dweller.
 I am most often naked at home or in other urban spaces: I am an urban, sometimes public, nudist.
-Some call me an exhibitionist (as, I might add, is everyone who posts selfies on Instagram), but I consider myself a proponent of the idea that we have a basic right to be non-sexually naked when and where we choose.
+Some call me an exhibitionist (as, I might add, is everyone who posts selfies on Instagram).
+I consider myself an activist for our basic right to be non-sexually naked when and where we choose.

 Burning Man Decompression, San Francisco, 2012.

 Nudity is our default state.
 Putting on clothes is an action.
 To be ashamed of (or offended by) the human body is to be ashamed of (or offended by) simply being human.
 I don’t buy the argument that we should always defer to those who are offended by nudity.
 Most of us are frequently faced with behaviors we find objectionable, but seldom are we harmed by them.